 Written for postgraduates, researchers, and academics in the fields of information technology and information systems, this book provides a valuable resource of sociotechnical research methodologies that will enable and enhance future studies.

 Table of Contents

-Tiko Iyamu holds PhD in information systems from the University of Cape Town, South Africa.
+Tiko Iyamu holds a PhD in information systems from the University of Cape Town, South Africa.
 Currently, Iyamu is Research Professor at the Faculty of Informatics and Design, Cape Peninsula University of Technology (CPUT), Cape Town, South Africa.
 Previously, he was with the Tshwane University of Technology, South Africa, and Namibia University of Science and Technology, Namibia.
 Iyamu served as a Professor Extraordinaire at the Department of Computer Science, University of the Western Cape, from 2006 to 2015.
 In 2014, he was a visiting professor at the Flensburg University of Applied Sciences, Germany.
-Professor Iyamu’s areas of focus include enterprise architecture, health informatics, big data analytics, IT strategy, and application of sociotechnical theories.
-He has authored 5 books, and over 140 peer-reviewed research articles in journals, conference proceedings and book chapters.
+Professor Iyamu’s areas of focus include enterprise architecture, health informatics, big data analytics, mobile computing, and the application of sociotechnical theories for information systems research.
+He has authored 5 books and over 140 peer-reviewed research articles in journals, conference proceedings, and book chapters.